Skip to content

 About 67 Bricks

-67 Bricks is a technology consultancy that specialises in information and data publishers.
-The UK-based company deliverplatforms, content systems and tools that optimise their clients’ search visibility.
+67 Bricks is a UK-based technology consultancy that specialises in information and data publishers.
+The company delivers custom platforms, content systems and tools that help clients transform their content into valuable digital products and grow their business value.

 The Challenge